ShimantoBhowmik/ShimantoBhowmik/README.md

 ☁️ Summer 2023: I worked at Amazon as a Software Development Engineering Intern for Amazon Alexa.

 🎨 I have always been intrigued by art.
 I have never learned art myself but I have a lot of respect for people who do know how to art.
-In my little attempts to do art, I just manipulate images using Matlab :).
+In my little attempts to do art, I just manipulate images and try to make artistic versions of those images using Matlab.

 🎸 I know how to play the guitar.
-Mostly simple chords to sing along slow-paced songs.
+Mostly simple chords to sing slow-paced songs.
 Nothing too fancy.

 ## To Code or not to Code 🖥️